vocdoni/tendermint/docs/architecture/adr-061-p2p-refactor-scope.md

     * Improved detection and advertisement of own address. #5588 #4260 #3716 #1727
     * Support multiple IPs per peer. #1521 #2317

 The refactor should also attempt to address testability, observability, quality-of-service, backpressure, DoS resilience, performance, and security - at least to some extent.
-We may add explicit objectives for these in later phases once the core refactor is done.
+Much of this will be revisited as explicit objectives in phase 2.

 ### Phase 2: Additional Transports and Protocol Improvements

 This phase will focus on protocol improvements and other breaking changes.
-The following are considered proposals, that will need to be evaluated and discussed separately once the refactor is done.
+The following are considered proposals that will need to be evaluated and discussed separately once the refactor is done, and additional proposals are likely to be added during phase 1.

 * QUIC transport. [#198](https://github.com/tendermint/spec/issues/198)
 * Noise protocol for secret connection handshake. #5589 #3340
 * Peer ID in connection handshake. #5590
+* Peer and service discovery (e.g. RPC nodes, state sync snapshots). #5481 #4583
 * Compression. #2375
-* Rate-limiting, backpressure, and QoS queueing. #4753 #2338
+* Rate-limiting, backpressure, and QoS scheduling. #4753 #2338
+* Improved metrics and tracing. #3849 #2600
 * Simplify and clean up P2P configuration options.

 ### Phase 3: Disruptive Protocol Changes and Major Features

-> This section does not need to be filled in at the start of the ADR, but must be completed prior to the merging of the implementation.
->
-> Here are some common questions that get answered as part of the detailed design:
->
-> - What are the user requirements?
->
-> - What systems will be affected?
->
-> - What new data structures are needed, what data structures will be changed?
->
-> - What new APIs will be needed, what APIs will be changed?
->
-> - What are the efficiency considerations (time/space)?
->
-> - What are the expected access patterns (load/throughput)?
->
-> - Are there any logging, monitoring or observability needs?
->
-> - Are there any security considerations?
->
-> - Are there any privacy considerations?
->
-> - How will the changes be tested?
->
-> - If the change is large, how will the changes be broken up for ease of review?
->
-> - Will these changes require a breaking (major) release?
->
-> - Does this change require coordination with the SDK or other?
+This phase covers speculative, wide-reaching proposals that are poorly defined and highly uncertain.
+They will be evaluated and discussed once the previous phases are done.

+* Adopt LibP2P. #3696
+* Dynamic channel advertisment, as reactors are enabled/disabled. #4394 #1148
+* Allow cross-reactor communication, possibly without channels.
+* Pubsub-style networking topology and pattern.
+* Support multiple chain IDs in the same network.

 ## Status

 Proposed

 ## Consequences

-> This section describes the consequences, after applying the decision.
-All consequences should be summarized here, not just the "positive" ones.

 ### Positive